-Develop texts that use evidence from a range of sources
+Develop texts, particularly descriptions and explanations that use evidence from a range of sources that are acknowledged

 Historical writing requires you to describe and explain using evidence from a range of sources.
 You will often be required to outline the significance of a past event while providing reasons for the event and referring to relevant evidence.